cockroachdb/replicator/README.md

   cdc-sink pglogical [flags]

 Flags:
+      --applyTimeout duration    the maximum amount of time to wait for an update to be applied (default 30s) --bytesInFlight int        apply backpressure when amount of in-flight mutation data reaches this limit (default 10485760)
   -h, --help                     help for pglogical
       --immediate                apply data without waiting for transaction boundaries --metricsAddr string       a host:port to serve metrics from at /_/varz